KieriseiyeEmmanuel/Chevron-Refinery-Operations-Analysis/README.md

-# Chevron-Refinery-Operations-Analysis
-This is a practical analysis using a simulation of a real world scenario hence the data set is hypothetical.

 # Chevron-Refinery-Operations-Analysis-Simulation
 This is a practical analysis using a simulation of a real world scenario hence the data set is hypothetical.